 "In addition, it should be noted that the provisions of Art.article 244 quater B of the CGI relating to the research tax credit are distinct from those provided for in thearticle 236 of the CGI.
 Accordingly, development costs, although capitalized for accounting purposes at the company's discretion, may be included in the research tax credit declaration filed for the year in which they were incurred, provided that they correspond in nature to the eligible expenses listed in II of Article 244 quater B of the CGI.

-It is up to the company to reconstitute, from globalized and immobilized costs, the amount of each category of expenditure eligible for the research tax credit, to declare these expenses under the corresponding headings of the above-mentioned declaration and to justify these amounts in the event of an audit.
+It is up to the company to reconstitute, from globalized and immobilized costs, the amount of each category of expenditure eligible for the research tax credit, to declare these expenses in the corresponding sections of the above-mentioned declaration and to justify these amounts in the event of an audit.

 Of course, the expenses thus included in the tax credit base must not be taken into account a second time through the amortization of the intangible asset linked to the capitalization of development costs.
 It is therefore confirmed that the research tax credit is only conditional on the nature and reality of the expenditure incurred by companies and the scientific and technical nature of the programs to which they relate, irrespective of how they are accounted for (RM Feltesse n° 12558, JO AN of March 19, 2013, p.
 3058). "